Thanksgiving Myths and Facts Tweens Need to Know

 - What other countries celebrate a national Thanksgiving?

 - What do you think the Thanksgiving holiday means to Native Americans?

-Consider having your older students turn this research into a paper or a presentation to give to friends and family.
+You can take the learning a step further by having your older students turn their research into a paper or a presentation.

 Here are some tools you can use as part of your early American history lessons.

 - Giving Thanks: A Native American Good Morning Message